learn-co-curriculum/dsc-regression-model-validation/README.md

 print('Test Mean Squared Error:', test_mse)
 ```

-    Train Mean Squared Error: 9.143783702580818
+    Train Mean Squared Error: 9.091818811315937
-    Test Mean Squared Error: 10.010717292450195
+    Test Mean Squared Error: 10.01005948400949

 Great, there does not seem to be a big difference between the train and test MSE!
-Interestingly, the test set error is smaller than the training set error.
-This is fairly rare but does occasionally happen.

-In other words, our validation process has indicated that we are **not** overfitting.
+In other words, our evaluation process has indicated that we are **not** overfitting.
 In fact, we may be _underfitting_ because linear regression is not a very complex model.

 ## Overfitting with a Different Model